 As the son of the legendary martial artist Bruce Lee, Brandon Lee had been hesitant to follow in his father’s footsteps and wanted to be a dramatic actor instead.
 But that year, he landed the lead in an action-packed blockbuster.
 Unfortunately, he was fated to follow his father in more tragic ways too.

-Like his father, Lee died young and in unforeseen circumstances.
+Like his father, Bruce Lee’s son died young and in unforeseen circumstances.
 But Brandon Lee’s death was made all the more tragic by how preventable it was.

-On March 31, Lee was shot dead in a scene gone wrong on the set of his upcoming film, The Crow, when his costar fired a prop gun that had a dummy bullet lodged in its chamber.
-Lee’s death was also an eerie case in which life mirrored art.
-The scene that killed him was supposed to be the scene in which his character died.
+On March 31, Lee was shot in a scene gone wrong on the set of his upcoming film, The Crow, when his costar fired a prop gun that had a dummy bullet lodged in its chamber.
+Brandon Lee’s death was also an eerie case in which life mirrored art: the scene that killed him was supposed to be the scene in which his character died.